markoenix/indicator-kdeconnect/README.md

 Any desktop that supports KStatusNotifierItem/AppIndicator icons should just work – Budgie, Cinnamon, LXDE, Pantheon, Unity, and many others.
 The only major oddball is Gnome where you need an additional [Gnome Shell extension](https://extensions.gnome.org/extension/615/appindicator-support/) for proper support.

+Another sulution is for Gnome Shell is consider to use [KDE Connect/MConnect integration for Gnome Shell](https://github.com/andyholmes/gnome-shell-extension-mconnect).
+It's a full integrated extension with the same features.

 After changes on KDE Connect this will work only in KDE Connect 1.0.0 and up which can be problematic on Linux distributions released before August 2016.

 Installation